 Camp App

-We are thrilled to introduce our brand-new camp app, which will serve as a vital communication tool for all camp attendees, offering convenient access to essential resources such as the camp map, schedule, program updates, emergency announcements, and much more.
+The camp app serves as a vital communication tool for all camp attendees, offering convenient access to essential resources such as the camp map, schedule, program updates, emergency announcements, and much more.
 You can find it by searching "Sam Houston Area Council" on both Apple and Android platforms.

 Safety